 A sediment forebay is included in the stormwater management plan as pretreatment for the constructed wetland.
-The forebay shall be inspected two times per year.
+The forebay shall be inspected two times per year by a landscaping contractor hired by the Owner.
 Sediments removed during cleaning shall be disposed of at an approved DEP landfill.
-The owner shall be responsible for proper maintenance and upkeep of the forebay.